Neighbours Helping Neighbours

 Our Values

-Inspire, empower and create value and opportunities for our members, employees, volunteers and clients.
+Inspire, empower, and create value and opportunities for our members, employees, volunteers and clients;

-Develop a sustainable, dynamic organizational structure
+Developing a sustainable, dynamic organizational structure;

-Promote effective public awareness and education
+Promoting effective public awareness and education;

-Seek long-term solutions to hunger and food insecurity.
+Seeking long-term solutions to hunger and food insecurity.

 Operations

 The Comox Valley Food Bank is located at 1255 McPhee Avenue in Courtenay.
 We have plenty of room to accommodate all of the clients, volunteers and donors in a central location.
-Since moving to this larger facility in the fall of 2022, the program has benefited from more service options, including a modified shopping model.
-With the larger facility, the CVFB is able to purchase things in bulk, at a better price point and accommodate store donations and food purchases.
-The space also allows more engagement with on-site community involvement, which fosters participatory learning about the programs.
+Since purchasing and moving to this larger facility in the fall of 2022, the program has benefited from more service options, including a modified shopping model.
+With the larger facility, the CVFB is able to purchase things in bulk, at a better price point, and accommodate store donations and food purchases.
+The space also allows for more engagement with on-site community involvement, which fosters participatory learning about the programs.

 Long-Term Plans

 For the future, the CVFB would like to continue expanding the outreach program to offer hands-on educational tours to school classes, special interest groups and clubs involved in community food security and waste reduction projects, fundraisers and events.
 We are also in the process of renovating the kitchen space to create a Community Kitchen that can be used by local groups and organizations working to offer a healthy meal or cooking lessons.
 If you have ideas that align with our vision, mission, and values, please reach out for a conversation.
-We believe in the power of hard-working, compassionate people looking to make life a little easier for our neighbours.
+We believe in the power of hard-working, compassionate people looking to make life a little easier for their neighbours.

 Volunteer or make a donation